-Join Lynn Langit for an in-depth discussion in this video Exploring use cases for Pig, part of Hadoop Fundamentals.
+Join Lynn Langit for an in-depth discussion in this video Exploring use cases for Pig, part of Learning Hadoop.

 - There are several different ways to run a Pig Script.
 Let's go over them here.
 The first way is in Script or Batch mode.
 You just run your script from the Hadoop shell.
 The second way is, and this is just goofy, but in Grunt, or Interactive mode.
 From the Hadoop shell, you type the word pig, which will start the Pig shell, and the third way, is the Embedded mode, and that's within Java.
 Now you might be wondering, why do we have these ways?
 When do you use them?
 Script or Grunt are used during the testing phase, and the Embedded mode is very often used in production because it's very common that you combine scrips, you chain them together in a process that is repeatable and quite complex when you're doing processing of real world data.

 Let's take a look at WordCount, or Hello World for the Hadoop ecosystem using Pig.
 So I'm going to just go through this simplified example so that we can compare and contrast this to WordCount in some of the other languages and libraries.
 So first, we're using the concept of aliases.
 So we have variables, so lines, words, grouped, wordcount, those are aliases.
 And then we're setting them equal to values that are generated by Pig.
 So lines is equal to calling the LOAD keyword.
 We're just loading some text.